 - Additional travel restrictions apply for travel to the East Malaysian states of Sabah and Sarawak, which have local autonomy over immigration at domestic and international ports of entry.

-- Sabah: Sabah is under a CMCO through November 9.
+- Sabah: Sabah is under a CMCO through December 6.
 A travel ban from Sabah to Peninsular Malaysia, Sarawak and Labuan will be in place through November 9.
 Inter-district travel within Sabah is prohibited, with exceptions for those who are in essential services.
 Only Sabahans, passengers holding valid passes issued by the Malaysian Immigration Department (Sabah) including their spouses, and those travelling for essential services are allowed to enter Sabah.
 Individuals other than those stated above are required to obtain special permission from the Sabah Chief Minister’s Department before entering the state.
+As of November 8, all travelers to Sabah must obtain and present police authorization prior to travel, and should carefully review all requirements to ensure all necessary documentation is complete prior to travel.
 All international passengers transiting to Sabah via KLIA must undergo COVID-19 testing at KLIA’s International Entrance before their connecting flight and are required to undergo a 14-day mandatory quarantine at a designated quarantine center upon arrival in Sabah.

 - Sarawak: All travelers entering Sarawak from Peninsular Malaysia from October 10 must apply for entry permission through the EnterSarawak app, complete and submit the e-Health Declaration Form, quarantine for 14 days upon arrival in a designated facility, and undergo Covid-19 tests on the second and tenth day.
 The cost of quarantine and Covid-19 test will be borne by the traveler.
-Additionally, all non-Sarawakians and foreign citizens in Sabah and Labuan will not be allowed to enter Sarawak for 14 days starting October 4 until October 18,
+Additionally, as of November 8, 2020, all travelers to Sarawak from Peninsular Malaysia, Sabah and Labuan during the CMCO period must obtain and present police authorization prior to travel.

 - Are U.S. citizens required to quarantine?
 Yes